 diverse and learner-focused

-The School of Business and Humanities, the newest school at Delaware Valley College, is a place where our departments and programs are focused on your success.
+The School of Business and Humanities, the newest school at Delaware Valley University, is a place where our departments and programs are focused on your success.
 Although we are a diverse community – with majors in business, criminal justice, English, media and communication, counseling psychology and secondary education, and our many specializations – we share a passion for teaching and learning.
 A DelVal education is founded on a teaching-based approach to interdisciplinary learning.
 Offering a comprehensive curriculum in each area of study, we will challenge you to excel academically, supporting you with highly engaged faculty.

 Our faculty don’t merely lecture – they teach and engage with each and every one of you.